liz-lewis-manchester/CNM_2025_group_02/README.md

 Open and run the notebooks or scripts in the `src/` directory using Jupyter Notebook or JupyterLab.

+You will need to open the file initialconditions.csv which can be found in the src folder in the main branch.
+From here you can download this file and open it using the code.
 ---

 ## Collaboration and Version Control